Snapdragon Productions

 Snapdragon Productions was a London theatre company (dissolved in 2020). run by producer Sarah Loader and director Eleanor Rhode.

 In 2018, they opened the UK Touring production Teddy by Tristan Bernays and Dougal Irvine.
 It opened at the Watermill Theatre and will finish its run at VAULTS Waterloo.

 In April 2016, Snapdragon made their international debut at 59E59 Theaters, New York, with their Off-Broadway transfer of Toast by Richard Bean.
-Snapdragon's 2016 world premiere of Teddy by Tristan Bernays and Dougal Irvine won the 2016 Off West End Award for Best New Musical.
+Snapdragon's 2016 world premiere of Teddy by Tristan Bernays and Dougal Irvine received the 2016 Offie for Best New Musical.

 Between 2013 and 2015, Snapdragon presented three plays at The Park Theatre in their 200-seat space including their production of Thark by Ben Travers.
 The revival was the first London production in nearly 30 years, and was the world premiere of its new adaptation by actor/writer Clive Francis.
 They returned to the venue in December 2013 to present the London premiere of The Dead Wait by Paul Herzberg.

 On 27 August, Snapdragon's revival of Toast by Richard Bean opened at The Park Theatre and received a consistently positive response, particularly for the strong ensemble performances including those from Matthew Kelly and Simon Greenall.
 On 9 September, the company announced their production of Toast would tour the UK in 2016, culminating with a limited run Off-Broadway as part of 59E59's Brits Off Broadway festival.
 Their transfer to 59E59 Theaters received favourable reviews including Critics Pick from Ben Brantley of The New York Times.

 Their co-production of Accolade by Emlyn Williams opened to strong reviews.
 This production was produced with Nicola Seed as part of the Stage One season for new producers.